 The Government of India notified the EB Scheme 2018 vide Gazette Notification dated January 02, 2018 in the exercise of powers under Section 31(3) of the Reserve Bank of India Act, 1931.
 It defines an EB as a ‘bond issued in the nature of promissory note which shall be a bearer banking instrument and shall not carry the name of the buyer or payee’.
-These P-Note like bonds are used for funding eligible political parties and are interest less.
+This P-Note like bond is used for funding eligible political parties and are interest less.

 EBs were introduced with a view to creating higher transparency in political funding, as its buyers are traceable by the banks through their KYC details.
 This was envisaged by ensuring clean money enters into the system while protecting the donor’s anonymity.
 In the six tranches of EBs floated until November 2018, bonds worth INR 1,056.73 Crores were purchased.

 These bonds can be purchased by a citizen or a body corporate established in India.
 These are receivable by political parties registered under Section 29A of the Representation of People Act 1951 and which secured not less than one per cent of the votes polled in the last General Election to the House of People or the Legislative Assembly of the State.

 EBs are issued in the denomination of INR 1,000, INR 1,00,000, INR 10,00,000 and INR 1,00,00,000.
 These have to be encashed by eligible political parties only through a Bank Account with the Authorized Bank (i.e., authorized branches of the SBI).
 These are purchasable for fifteen days each in January, April, July and October as may be specified by the Central Government.
 An additional period of thirty days shall be specified by the Central Government in the year of General Elections of the House of People.
 The Bank would follow the extant RBI instructions regarding KYC norms of a customer for all EB applicants.